leeping/forcebalance/README.txt

 #|  ForceBalance  |#
 #==================#

-If you're reading this, you are probably looking for help. :)
+If you're reading this, you are probably looking for help. :D

 The ForceBalance project website is located at https://simtk.org/home/forcebalance